-Open from 8am – 4pm everyday.
+Open from 8am – 4pm every day

 In keeping with the school’s core beliefs of academic excellence, intellectual curiosity, responsibility and self-belief, the library provides students and staff with a wide range of educational and recreational books and magazines designed to support the needs of all users, from ‘quick reads’ – that is, shorter simpler books aimed at teenagers – through to classics in beautiful hardback editions which students are encouraged to tackle to challenge themselves.
 The primary focus of the library is to foster a love of reading for pleasure within every student.

 There is an online catalogue (the Web OPAC) accessible from any computer within school.
 Students and staff can search for books and websites by title, author, subject or keyword.
-The catalogue home page is regularly updated with news items, such as Author of the Week, book lists under subjects and links to online resources.
+The catalogue homepage is regularly updated with news items, such as Author of the Week, book lists under subjects and links to online resources.
 Users can also log on to their own area of the catalogue and see their borrowing history, review, reserve or renew their books, and create book lists.

 The library hosts weekly ‘reading buddies’ sessions during which year 9 volunteers read with year 7 students, supporting them with their literacy and helping them find books at their level.
 Year 9 reading buddy volunteers undergo training to help prepare them for this important role.
 We are in the process of setting up a formal arrangement with the international publisher Hachette; a project which they will facilitate to encourage reading for pleasure amongst all of our students, including those who struggle with reading.